Image

 Local iwi (tribe) Ngāti Whare is the active kaitiaki (guardian) of the park working with the Department of Conservation (DOC) to protect the natural, cultural, and historic resources for the benefit of future generations...

-In some instances, alerts may be in place relevant to Whirinaki e.g. track closures, washouts etc. For the most up to date information, see this website.
+In some instances, alerts may be in place relevant to Whirinaki e.g. track closures, washouts etc. For the most up to date information, see the DOC website here.

 Mid Okahu Road Campsite